 We are soliciting the consent of the holders of the FNF notes to (1) eliminate most of the covenants, (2) eliminate the restrictions on FNF's ability to consolidate, merge or sell all or substantially all of its assets and (3) eliminate certain events of default under the FNF indenture, as amended by the officers' certificates that set the terms of each series of outstanding FNF notes.
-The descriptions of the amendments to the FNF indenture set forth below do not purport to be complete and are qualified in their entirety by reference to the full and complete terms contained in the indenture, the officers' certificates that set the terms of each series of outstanding FNF notes at the times of their issuance and the form of supplemental indenture, which are available from the information agent upon request and have also been filed as exhibits to the registration statement of which this prospectus and consent solicitation statement forms a part.
+The descriptions of the amendments to the FNF indenture set forth below do not purport to be complete and are qualified in their entirety by reference to the full and complete terms contained in the indenture, the officers' certificates that set the terms of each series of outstanding FNF notes and the form of supplemental indenture, which are available from the information agent upon request and have also been filed as exhibits to the registration statement of which this prospectus and consent solicitation statement as an exhibit to a current report on Form 8-K, and may also be obtained from the information agent upon request.
 See "Where You Can Find More Information" for information as to how you can obtain a copy of the indenture and supplemental indenture from the Securities and Exchange Commission.